 Delivering the best possible service to your clients and ensuring they enjoy every step of the process can have the impact of a successful marketing campaign.
 So let’s have a look at your small business’s customer experience and what you can do to improve it.

 What makes you choose a supplier, shop or service provider: the quality of the products/services, price or customer service?

-Here’s another one: Would you rather pay a bit more but receive excellent customer experience, or save a few pounds and have to deal with a grumpy salesman in a dirty shop or a pricy return policy?
+Here’s another one: Would you rather pay a bit more but receive an excellent customer experience, or save a few pounds and have to deal with a grumpy salesman in a dirty shop or a pricy return policy?

-Often enough, people opt for the high-quality customer service.
+Often enough, people opt for high-quality customer service.
 For example, while budget airlines like Ryanair and EasyJet have certainly eaten into the market, British Airways and Lufthansa are still there.
 Mainly because people value being taken care of.

 In short, while the quality, relevance and pricing of your product or service are still key to the success of your small business, your customer service and how your clients or customers experience your business is a close second.